Joel-Adams/vsftpd/README.md

 Use cases
 1) Create a temporary container for testing purposes:

-  docker run --rm joeladams/vsftpd
+  docker run --rm joeladams/automation-ftp

 2) Create a container in active mode using the default user account, with a binded data directory:

-docker run -d -p 21:21 -v /my/data/directory:/home/vsftpd --name vsftpd joeladams/vsftpd **see logs for credentials:** docker logs vsftpd
+docker run -d -p 21:21 -v /my/data/directory:/home/vsftpd --name automation-ftp joeladams/automation-ftp

+**see logs for credentials:**
+docker logs automation-ftp

 3) Create a production container with a custom user account, binding a data directory and enabling both active and passive mode: